Did you know that there are at least 10 different types of load testing? Find out which works for you →

 2. Assess Suitability for Migration

-• Check for deprecated features and breaking changes.
+• Check for breaking changes and performance needs.

 3. Identify the Right Target in Azure SQL

-• SQL Server on Azure VM: Suitable when you need full control over the SQL Server and operating system.
+• SQL Server on Azure VM: Full control over the OS and SQL Server configurations.

 4. Code Conversion (For Heterogeneous Migrations)

-• Use SQL Server Migration Assistant (SSMA) for schema and data migration.
+• Leverage SQL Server Migration Assistant (SSMA) for automated schema/data conversion.

 5. Execute the Migration